raspberrypilearning/lineup/en/step_5.md

 --- task ---

-Now you're going to stamp a sprite for each set of coordinates in the list.
-This will require a loop that will repeat once for each column.
+The `stamp sprites`{:class="blockmoreblocks"} block should stamp a sprite for each pair of coordinates in the list.
+To do this, the block needs a `repeat`{:class="blockdata"} loop that runs once for each column.

 ```blocks
 define stamp sprites (rows) (columns)